simp/simp-doc/docs/user_guide/Troubleshooting/Why_Cant_I_Login.rst

 evidence itself in two ways.

 First, per the 'Bob' example above, you may be using an :term:`FQDN` to identify a host on your network.
-If DNS is not properly configured, then there is no way for the host to understand that you should have access from this remote system.
+If :term:`DNS` is not properly configured, then there is no way for the host to understand that you should have access from this remote system.

 Second, the default :term:`PKI` settings in SIMP ensure that all connections are validated against the :term:`FQDN` of the client system.
 In the case of an :term:`LDAP` connection, a misconfiguration in DNS may result in an inability to authenticate against the :term:`LDAP` service.

 In the following sections, we will assume that we have a host named 'system.my.domain' with the IP address '1.2.3.4'.